docs / cli / commands

 opentraces setup skill

-opentraces setup upgrade
+opentraces upgrade

-opentraces setup uninstall
+opentraces uninstall

 Security setup commands only enable the tools you choose.
 Regex, entropy, TruffleHog, privacy-filter, LLM PII, business-logic signals, path anonymization, capsule scope, and classifier are not on by default for per-record sanitization.